seungyoon-Choi/CoSPOT/README.md

-## Source code of the backbone network
+## Source code of the baselines
-- The source code of the backbone network is referenced from:
+- The source code of the baselines are referenced from:
   - https://github.com/salesforce/fsnet/
   - https://github.com/yfzhang114/OneNet
   - https://github.com/yyalau/iclr2025_dsof